interest-protocol/memez-swap/README.md

 ### DEX

 The Interest Protocol am-AMM DEX allows users to create pools, add/remove liquidity, and swap.
-The DEX runs a continuous English auction where "pool managers" can rent the liquidity to have the rights to set and receive all swap fees.
+The DEX runs a continuous English auction where _pool managers_ can rent the DEX liquidity to have the rights to set and receive all swap fees.
 Read more about it [here](https://arxiv.org/abs/2403.03367).

 The DEX supports two types of pools denoted as: